benbp/on-taskgraph/README.md

     brew install mongodb26
     brew install rabbitmq

-**it is highly recommended to create indexes in mongo to reduce the CPU footprint and increase performance**
+*It is highly recommended to create indexes in mongo to reduce the CPU footprint and increase performance*

 ```
 $ mongo pxe